haguremetal999/-telescope_Ver2/README.txt

+25 May 2020
+Multiple Coulomb Scattering is quntitatively evaluated and compared with PDG --> OK Confirmed the Stopped muons prperly decay. --.
+2 us lifetime is observed.

+20 May 2020
+I realized the charge share is wrong and the bug is fixed.
+The position reconstruction is reasonable now.

 13 May 2020
 The ELPH/FNAL 2020 beam test set up is simulated.
 Total six(two sofist4 and four fpix2) sensors are instlled.